mcdexio/mcdex-references/en/hydro-mp.md

 ```

 Third, traders need to deal with two kinds of position tokens (Long Position Token and Short Position Token), each of which has both buy and sell operations.
 It means that two order books are required to trade a Market Protocol's contract.
 It is very different from traditional derivatives trading, which makes traders confused.

-To solve the above problems and provide a trading experience similar to traditional derivatives, inspired by Hydro Protocol, we build a new smart contract called "Mai Protocol" on Ethereum.

-The name Mai comes from two Chinese characters "买," which means buy and "卖," which means sell.
-Using pinyin (the modern system for transliterating Chinese characters to Latin letters) "买" is spelled Mǎi and "卖" is spelled Mài.

 ## Solution